hzget/hzget.github.io/math/zero/equation.md

 P is self-adjoint.

-Note: we only focus on one direction: if P is orthogonal then P is self-adjoint.
+Note: we only focus on one direction: if P is orthogonal projection then P is self-adjoint.
 The other directon is omitted.

 ***Hint:*** P is self-adjoint, we have $$P=P^\ast$$.